AndersSkoog/Tidstangsel/README.md

 If you want to test the app without having to be physically located within the geographical perimeter, you could either find some way to spoof your geolocation
-(If you have chrome you can do this inside sensors tab in dev-tools, but you need to reload the page if you change it so it is still not so practical for this reason) otherwise you can build a test version of the app by setting these enviroment variables before you run the build_client script and start the server
+(If you have chrome you can do this inside sensors tab in dev-tools, but you need to reload the page if you change it so it is still not so practical for this reason) otherwise you can build a test version of the app by setting these environment variables before you run the build_client script and start the server

 	AUDIO_URL=https://filebrowser-production-288f.up.railway.app/api/public/dl/muchcvdH/tidstangsel_mono.wav